 Where Can You Buy a Variegated Monstera?

 Since Variegated Monsteras are quite rare, don’t expect to find them at your average plant nursery.
-Some specialty house plant nurseries and boutiques do acquire these plants from time to time, but they quickly fly off the shelves.
+Some specialty house plant nurseries and boutiques acquire these plants occasionally, but they quickly fly off the shelves.

 If you regularly shop at a local plant store, it doesn’t hurt to let them know you’re looking for a Variegated Monstera.
-Once they know you’re searching for one (and that you’re willing to pay), they can keep an eye out for you.
+Once they know you’re searching for one (and you’re willing to pay), they can watch for you.

 How Much Does a Variegated Monstera Cost?